Household wealth does not capture all dimensions of poverty

 Wealth, which tends to be measured at the household level, does not always capture child-specific deprivation.
 Although this measure is likely related to household members’ living conditions, it does not directly translate to the individual level.
 This is particularly true for children, for whom resource allocation may be particularly unequal (Hannum et al., 2017).
 SDG target 1.2 is the first global poverty target explicitly mentioning children.
 Growing recognition that children’s needs and living standards can differ from those of adults in the same household has led to development of measures of children-specific deprivation (Guio et al., 2018).
 In the EU Survey of Income and Living Conditions 2009 and 2014, ad hoc modules on deprivation contained questions on children-specific goods, such as shoes, clothes and books, as well as participation in social activities, such as celebrations, school trips and holidays (Eurostat, 2014).

 Another example is UNICEF’s Multidimensional Overlapping Deprivation Analysis, aimed at identifying and quantifying child poverty through various dimensions, including availability of books and toys.
 The share of deprived 3- to 4-year-olds varies considerably across low- and lower-middle-income countries and is not determined by the country’s wealth.
 Ghana’s GDP per capita, for example, is slightly higher than that of Bangladesh, but its share of 3- to 4-year-olds with no books or toys is nearly five times higher (33% vs 7%).
 Within countries, the prevalence of child deprivation is again not fully determined by household wealth.
-Regarding the population of deprived children, 78% live in the country’s poorest households in Palestine, but only 27% in Chad.
+Regarding the population of deprived children, 78% live in the country’s poorest households in the State of Palestine, but only 27% in Chad.
 Indeed, in several countries, 10% of deprived children are in the richest households and over 30% of children in the poorest households are not deprived.

 As with household wealth, the level of child deprivation can be an additional strong predictor of education outcomes.
 In Togo, 3- to 4-year-olds who have no books or toys are significantly less likely to have attended early childhood education than those with at least one such item.
 About 40% of 3- to 4-year-olds in the country are deprived of both items, and there is no significant difference between their probability of attending early childhood education and that of children living in the 40% poorest households.
 But controlling for household wealth, being deprived of books and toys in Togo further decreases the probability of having attended early childhood education by four percentage points, on average across wealth levels.